evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Comfort/_index.md

 The Hongqi E-HS9 Comfort, with dimensions of 5209 mm in length, 2010 mm in width, and 1713 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Hongqi E-HS9 Comfort is available in a total of 6 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Hongqi E-HS9 Comfort, allowing you to customize your vehicle to suit your style and driving preferences.
+The Hongqi E-HS9 Comfort offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 265/45 tires on 21" rims
 - 275/40 tires on 22" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).